Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-8WYNwGDLYNE,341.84,362.38.md

 ### Transcript

-> and Jace wear the same clothes okay do you do anything else other than level designer writing uh I did some VFX at
+> and Jace wear the same clothes okay do you do anything else other than level designer writing uh I did some VFX at some point but that's about it